 Your website must be secured with an SSL certificate.
 Having one is no longer an option.
 More and more people are concerned about online security and protecting their information.

-Even if you are not selling products via your website, your website will benefit from having an SSL certificate installed.
+Even if you are not selling products via your website, there are benefits of installing an SSL certificate.
 Adding SSL will:

 - Add a level of trust to your website when visitors share personal data with you through your contact forms.
 A website with SSL has a visible cue, a green lock, that indicates that the page is secure.
 The next release of the Chrome browser will include a more visible warning when websites are not encrypted, which could result in visitors leaving your website quickly.